Naotsun19B/PulldownBuilder/README.md

 ## Note

 ・The PulldownContents asset is an editor-only asset and will not be cooked into the package.
+・In UE4.27 and earlier, the reset to default value function cannot be implemented when inline displaying, so `Should Inline Display When Single Property` will be disabled.

 ## License